ccubed/AngelBot/docs/source/XIVDB.rst

 =====

 This is the API interface to XIVDB's API.
 Keep in mind that all of these commands should be prefaced with the command prefix defined for your server or the global command prefix of $.
+With the advent of XIVDB 2 and some changes to their Database, the way information is being returned has changed drastically.
+W(here) D(o) I F(ind) may not be possible anymore.
+I'm still investigating this.
+For now it has been removed.

 Commands
 --------